Defending Your Driving Privileges After A DWI/DUI

 When underage drivers and adult drivers are facing DUI or DWI charges, they contact The Law Office Of H. Alex Fuller, PLLC.
 I am a lawyer who has practiced criminal law throughout Collin County and Dallas County for more than 10 years.
 I am intimately familiar with the criminal process and Texas’s drunk driving laws, which I utilize to develop a strong defense against charges.

-Contact my Plano office today to arrange your free initial consultation at 972-535-8266.
+Contact my McKinney office today to arrange your free initial consultation at 972-535-8266.

 What You Need To Know About DUI And DWI Penalties